xelad0m/vscode-jupyter-toc/README.md

 * Type "Generate"
 * Choose "Juptyer: Generate TOC for Jupyter notebook"
-  * New cell with TOC for notebook will be inserted before current selected cell
+  * New cell with TOC for notebook will be inserted before current selected cell or existing TOC wil be updated

 Removing Table of contents